Earthkind/attention/README.md

 #### Approach 2: Re-allocate tasks

-Connect Amy with Brenda, a remote peer / assistant / apprentice.
+Connect Amy with Brenda, a remote peer (or assistant / apprentice)

 Brenda can gain desired work/experience from taking on some of Amy's routines/processes, freeing Amy's attention that was consumed by those tasks.